Menu

 Location

 The first thing to do in planning your new garden is to decide the location.
 Most vegetable plants require a minimum of six hours of full sunlight a day (and more is better.)
-And also decide if you will be planting directly in the ground, in containers, or in raised beds.
+Also decide if you will be planting directly in the ground, in containers, or in raised beds.
 Each method has its pros and cons:

 Container Garden